ozfortress/ozfortress_docs/docs/rules/global.md

 | Further Offences |       -        | :material-close-circle-outline: Moderate |

 ##### 7.3.1.1.
 Map Veto / Pick & Ban Process Completion Deadline
-In addition to the deadlines above, all match set/map veto or pick and ban processes need to be completed by 7pm AEST/AEDT the day prior to the agreed upon/scheduled match time.
+In addition to the deadlines above, all match set/map veto or pick/ban processes need to be completed 24 hours prior to the agreed upon/scheduled match time.

 #### 7.3.2.
 Scheduling Issues
 If the other team is unresponsive in the Team Captain Discord, or not making a reasonable effort, contact Division Administrators through the [Team Captain Discord](/rules/global/#72-team-captain-discord) immediately.